 (CISPR 25 is an international standard that defines electromagnetic emissions requirements of the vehicles, boats and electronic components used in automotive)

 Latest version of CISPR 25 is Edition 5.0 (CISPR 25:2021).
 It is published by IEC on December 2021.
-You can either check its preview version or purchase its full version.
+Conducted Emissions and Radiated Emissions test standard for automotive.
 You will find most of the essential details of this standard on this page.
+Tests, test setup requirements and more…

 Latest version of CISPR 25, Edition 5.0 requires emissions tests from 150 kHz to 5925 MHz.
 This is an EMC standard that defines RF emissions requirements.
 Conducted Emissions and Radiated Emissions are the two main test type.